 The gemtone version of the reversible Drumlin aghan is finished.
-The final end was woven in last evening, and it's been lightly steam blocked.
-That's it.
+The final end was woven in last evening, so it's been lightly steam blocked but nothing more:

 Drumlin Reversible Afghan